sstsimulator/sst-macro/docs/manual/manual.md

 The recommended mode for maximum flexibility is to run using the SST core downloadable from http://sst-simulator.org/SSTPages/SSTMainDownloads.
 Building and installing sets up the discrete event simulation core required for all SST elements.
 SST core no longer has Boost dependencies!
-Directions for building Boost (if desired) are still below in [2.1.6](#subsubsec:boost)
+Directions for building Boost (if desired) are still below in [2.1.6](#subsubsec:boost).
+Boost is still useful for optimal performance through the fcontext library.

 ##### Build SST/macro element library<a name="subsec:buildElementLib"></a>